lopul/MemorySurfer/README.md

  - XML export / import (for backup)
  - hierarchical decks
+ - passphrase (session / file access control)

 ## Requirements

  - gcc
  - make

-Every Linux system capable of running a webserver (eg. Apache) should also be capable of running MemorySurfer (tested on Raspbian, Fedora, Debian, Ubuntu).
+Every Linux system capable of running a web-server (eg. Apache) should also be capable of running MemorySurfer (tested on Raspbian, Fedora, Debian, Ubuntu).